laranigelli/Spatial_ecology_in_R/EXAM/RedFox_RoeDeer_Human.md

 ```

 ## Species filters
-From the main dataset we extract by filtering the species we are interested in, the red fox and the roe deer.
+From the main dataset we extract by filtering the species we are interested in, the red fox ($n = 502$) and the roe deer ($n = 151$).
 ```r
 fox <- mydata[mydata$Sps == "RedFox", ]
 roedeer <- mydata[mydata$Sps == "RoeDeer", ]
 ```
-The foxes and roe deers are divided into two groups, according if the observation was made in a High Site or a Low Site.
+Foxes and roe deer are divided into two groups, according if the observation was made in a High Site or a Low Site.
 ```r
 fox_high <- fox[fox$Impact == "High", ]
 fox_low <- fox[fox$Impact == "Low", ]